-In 1901 Mr. Andrew Carnegie presented a splendid silver Shield for open competition at Dornoch.
+In 1901 Mr. Andrew Carnegie presented a splendid silver Shield for an open competition at Dornoch.
 Right from the start the August meeting, with the Shield as the main trophy, drew prominent golfers from far and wide to Dornoch Links.
 Notable golfing names have been inscribed upon the bosses of its silvery surface: Ernest Holderness, Charles E. Dick, Roger Wethered, J. Gordon Simpson, as well as local Dornoch names.
 Even today when many other great trophies are so numerous, the Royal Dornoch Carnegie Shield continues its magnetic lure as widely as ever.

-The Second World War saw an aerodrome in being on the Ladies 18 hole course on the lower links and 4 holes of the championship course were lost.
-In the late 1940’s the decision was taken to construct further holes out towards Embo and once again the House of Sutherland helped by leasing the land (later purchased) to the Club.
+The Second World War saw an aerodrome in being on the Ladies 18 hole course on the lower links and 4 holes of the Championship Course were lost.
+In the late 1940's the decision was taken to construct further holes out towards Embo and once again the House of Sutherland helped by leasing the land (later purchased) to the Club.
 This was largely the work of George Duncan for John Sutherland had died in 1941.
 A restricted 9 hole relief course was formed known as the Struie.
 This has now been developed to a full 18 holes.